iotdomain/iotdomain-standard/iotconnect-standard.md

 ### Guaranteed Delivery (or lack thereof)

-The use of a simple message bus like MQTT brings with it certain limitations, the main one being the lack of guaranteed delivery.
-The role of the MQTT message bus is to deliver a message to subscribers **that are connected**.
+The use of a simple message bus, like MQTT, brings with it certain limitations, the main one being the lack of guaranteed delivery.
+The role of the message bus is to deliver a message to subscribers **that are connected**.
 While this simplifies the implementation, it pushes the problem of guaranteed delivery to the application.
 It is effectively a lossy transport between publishers and subscribers.

-MyZone mitigates this to some extend by supporting a 'history' output that contains recent values.
+The standard mitigates this to some extend by supporting a 'history' output that contains recent values.
 It is possible to catch up to missed messages by checking the history after a reconnect.
 The penalty is higher bandwidth, and this is only useful in cases of low message rate or high bandwidth capabilities.

 Secondly, MQTT supports 'retainment' messages where the last value of a publication is retained.
 When a consumer connects, it receives the most recent message for all addresses it subscribes to, bringing it instantly up to date (with potentially gaps).
 Note that not all MQTT implementations support retainment.